 “We actually invited all the insurers to come in and meet, because we wanted to see who they are, what they stood for, what their views were,” Binns told Investment Magazine.
 “Not just on life insurance but around customer experience, how they work with their customers.

 “This goes to my background, because I used to respond to tenders, so I said if I ever…got to write tenders, I would do things differently, rather than doing a whole load of documents to and from, and doing all these long-winded Excel responses in Word documents.”

-AIA Australia has been Rest’s group insurance provider for 14 years, and while the fund has conducted smaller tenders, Binns said its contract with the insurer allowed for a large scale in from January this year, and that she had been “given a blank piece of paper” to imagine the future of group insurance at Rest.
+AIA Australia has been Rest’s group insurance provider for 14 years, and while the fund has conducted smaller tenders, Binns says she has been “given a blank piece of paper” to imagine the future of group insurance at Rest.

 Binns estimated that Rest’s tender was worth $750 million and was the biggest currently on the market.
 It comes at a challenging time for group insurance.
 In December, Parliament failed to pass the controversial Protecting Your Super bill, which was introduced in this year’s budget.

 The industry was united in criticism of some elements of the bill, particularly the July 1, 2019, start date, which many felt would not allow time to negotiate revised insurance contracts.

 “In some ways we’re blessed that we’re going through quite a big tender process, and a real evaluation of the products and what we offer,” Binns said.
 “I think, what the budget changes are trying to achieve, we’ll get some of that done.
 We’re planning some pretty wholesale changes around the default cover.”